 - Items that may require a formal independent appraisal include: real estate, jewelry, and high-value collectibles

-A knowledgeable estate and trust law firm can help you identify appropriate appraisers and items that may need to be appraised.
+A knowledgeable estate and trust law firm in Las Vegas can help you identify appropriate appraisers and items that may need to be appraised.
 Your lawyer can also help you select qualified people with reasonable fees.

 Notifying creditors within the Nevada time frames.